giant robots smashing into other giant robots

 Apple is pretty as usual:

 Google is perfectly consistent.
-Youtube & Gmail:
+Youtube and Gmail:

-Ahh… sweet, sweet consistency.
+Sweet, sweet consistency.